mattychin/Perform-a-Magic-Trick/README.md

-# ARKit (with Swift) project: Perform a Magic Trick
+# ARKit (with Swift) Project: Perform a Magic Trick

 This app was tested on an iPhone 7 device running iOS 11.0.3